totalspectrum/spin2cpp/doc/spin.md

 ```
     foo("A")
 ```
-The difference is rarely noticeable, because flexspin does convert string literals to lists in many places.
+The difference is rarely noticeable, because flexspin converts string literals to lists in many places.

 As a Spin1 extension, flexspin allows you to write:
 ```